OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Account-Impersonation.md

 ## The Gist

-No-code/Low-code applications can be embedded with a maker account which is used implicitly by any application user.
+No-code/Low-code applications can be embedded with a developer account which is used implicitly by any application user.
 This creates a direct path towards Privilege Escalation, allows an attacker to hide behind another user's identity, and circumvents traditional security controls.

 ## Description